 People who love these characters and the worlds they inhabit, love to meet other people who are enthusiastic about the stories they love.

 If you’re thinking of getting a Joker tattoo, it should be recognizable.

 Something another fan will be excited to see.

 Looking for a Joker tattoo idea to show off at your next Comic Con?

 We’ve compiled a few ideas for Joker tattoos.

 - Small Joker Tattoos

 A tattoo piece doesn’t have to be large to make an impact, small Joker tattoos can be just as detailed as larger works.

-Just be sure to see a tattoo artist who’s familiar with the micro medium.
+Just be sure to see a tattoo artist who’s familiar with small tattoo styles.

 - Purple Joker Tattoos

 Purple and green have often been popular tattoo colors for the Joker because of how they play off of each other.

 Purple tattoo designs are an unconventional choice that’s a perfect idea for a Joker tattoo piece.